The programmatic interface to your Google Kubernetes Engine cluster has two

 - Deleting a cluster.

-- Configuring cluster-level networking, such as rotating the cluster master IP or enabling network policy enforcement.
+- Configuring cluster-level networking, such as rotating the cluster control plane IP or enabling network policy enforcement.

 - Updating the version of Kubernetes running on the cluster.